S3THs00/Group-Project-8420/proposal.md

 The proposal also builds on OpenEMR's existing security architecture rather than attempting to replace its authentication and authorization systems.
 This provides a more focused contribution that can be evaluated within the scope of the project.

-## Team Reflection

-The team reflection will combine the individual reflections submitted by each group member regarding what was learned from the assignment and what each member found most useful.

 ## References